Lavender Oil for Skin: Why It’s Safe, Effective, and Often Misunderstood

 Origin Of Lavender

-Lavender is a shrubby, long-stemmed flowering plant in the mint family with more than 45 known species.
+Lavender is a shrubby, long-stemmed flowering plant in the mint family with more than 45 known species and a staple ingredient in both our products.

 Appearance Of The Plant